Where We Be

 Golan sits smack-dab below the hill.
 It has seen

-alert again due to the civil war in Syria.
-In fact
+ened alert due to conflicts with Syria.
+In fact an

-an air raid siren went off during our visit, but
+air raid siren went off during our visit, but our

-our guide quickly told us it was only a test.
-He
+ssured us it was only a test.
+He also

-from bombs going off in the nearby Syrian city
+bombs going off in the nearby Syrian city of

-of Quneitra.
-Located on top of the lookout itself
+Quneitra.
+Located on top of the lookout itself is

 was defended against the Israelis.
 Now Israeli